ionic-team/ionic-portals/website/docs/what-are-live-updates.md

 ---
-title: Live Updates
+title: What are Live Updates?
-sidebar_label: Live Updates
+sidebar_label: What are Live Updates?
 ---

 Ionic Appflow's Live Update feature makes it easy to deploy app updates in real time without going through a traditional app store submission process for the vast majority of business logic, UI, and style changes.